shahar603/SpaceXtract/README.md

 Installing the required modules
 ===============================

-All of these modules are can be installed using pip in the following manner:
+All the required modules can be installed using pip in the following manner:
 ```
 pip install numpy
 pip install opencv-python